Introduction

 - Seal Windows and Doors: Ensure all windows and doors are properly sealed to prevent drafts and improve energy efficiency.

-- Check Foundation: Look for cracks or signs of settling in the foundation and have them assessed by a professional if needed.
+- Check Foundation: Look for cracks or signs of settling in the foundation and consult a professional if needed.

-- Maintain Landscaping: Keep plants and trees trimmed away from the house to prevent damage and allow for proper drainage.
+- Maintain Landscaping: Keep plants and trees trimmed away from the house to prevent damage and ensure proper drainage.

 Creating a Maintenance Schedule

-Developing a maintenance schedule helps ensure that all necessary tasks are completed regularly.
-Consider the following tips:
+Establishing a maintenance schedule ensures that essential tasks are completed consistently.
+Consider these tips:

 - Monthly Tasks: Change HVAC filters, test smoke detectors, and inspect for leaks.